 Number of product returns from customers

-If a business is only concerned with following the minimum accounting requirements to allocate overhead to produced goods, then just a single cost driver will be used.
+If a business is only concerned with following the minimum accounting requirements to allocate overhead to produced goods, then just a single cost driver should be used.